Lviv: Bicycle lanes

 Cycling is a new but growing mode of transport in Lviv.
 In 2011 the City of Lviv ratified an ambitious 9-year program for the set-up of cycling infrastructure – until the year 2019 an overall length of 270 km cycle lanes and tracks shall be realized.
-A working group formally organised within the City Council, bringing together representatives of the city administration, members of planning and design institutes, local NGOs and other stakeholders.
+A working group formally organised within the Lviv City Council, bringing together representatives of the city administration, members of planning and design institutes, local NGOs and other stakeholders.
 Events like the All-Ukrainian Bikeday or the European Mobility Week show the popularity of cycling among Lviv's citizens.

 By September 2011, 8 km of new cycling infrastructure had been built.
 It can be expected that until the end of 2011 50 km will be ready for use.
 The cycling advisor in Lviv – the first such position in Ukraine – is supervising and pushing forward the execution of the cycling plan and coordinates with various people in the city.
 The development of cycling in Ukraine is currently hampered by outdated planning norms and the fact, that most planners didn't yet plan and experience cycling infrastructure.
 The update of national legislation and training for planners is therefore necessary.

 In 2015, the first stations have been set up for a new bike-sharing system Nextbike – the first of its kind in Ukraine.
 New bike lanes are also under construction, making Lviv the most bike-friendly city in the country.
-The City Council plans to build an entire cycling infrastructure by 2020, with cycle lanes (268 km) and street bike hire services.
+The Lviv City Council plans to build an entire cycling infrastructure by 2020, with cycle lanes (268 km) and street bike hire services.